 A year later than planned, and after much uncertainty on whether the event will go ahead, the Tokyo Olympics finally looks like it may become a reality.
-Participating nations have been announcing their selected athletes and, with the level of racing in the female peloton at an all time high, the Women’s Road Race will be a highlight of the Games.
+Participating nations have been announcing their selected athletes and, with the level of racing in the female peloton at an all time high, the Women’s Road Race on Sunday 25th July will be a highlight of the Games.

 We can be sure that it will differ from any race so far this season.
 With a peloton of 67 riders, it will be a dramatic change from the competitive fields of over 100 athletes we’re accustomed to seeing in Women’s World Tour events.
 130 riders will compete in the men’s road race, highlighting a startling lack of parity between the male and female events.
 The UCI has, at least, since announced that there will be full gender parity in the 2024 Olympics (with 90 athletes in each event).